 Experts Convene for Third Miami Cancer Institute Summit of the Americas on Immunotherapies for Hematologic Malignancies

 MIAMI, FL – December 7, 2021–In the United States, approximately 186,400 people are expected to be diagnosed with leukemia, lymphoma, myeloma and other blood cancers this year, according to the American Cancer Society.
 Thousands more are already in treatment.
-This January, the nation’s top experts will gather for the third Miami Cancer Institute Summit of Americas on Immunotherapies for Hematologic Malignancies to discuss the advances in immunologically and molecular based system therapies, new-targeted diagnostic and therapeutic strategies for lymphoma, myeloma and leukemia, the role and timing of hematopoietic cell transplantation and the latest on CAR – T cell therapies.
+In April 2022, the nation’s top experts will gather for the third Miami Cancer Institute Summit of Americas on Immunotherapies for Hematologic Malignancies to discuss the advances in immunologically and molecular based system therapies, new-targeted diagnostic and therapeutic strategies for lymphoma, myeloma and leukemia, the role and timing of hematopoietic cell transplantation and the latest on CAR – T cell therapies.

 “The speed at which the field is advancing is very encouraging,” said symposium director Guenther Koehne, M.D., Ph.D., deputy director of Miami Cancer Institute, part of Baptist Health, and chief of Blood & Marrow Transplant and Hematologic Oncology and champion of the Summit.
 “But to maintain our forward progress we must not do our research in silos.
 We must share so that we can build upon what we have learned.”